 If you’re excited about the prospect of racing down a snow-covered hill, but not quite ready to try skiing and snowboarding, snow tubing is a great way to get started on your snow sports journey.
 And, most Pennsylvania ski area resorts offer dedicated snow tubing lanes.
 Snow tubing is something the entire family can enjoy and requires no special skills or equipment except for your snow gear, of course.
-Best of all unlike traditional sledding, you can forgo the dreaded hike back up the hill as most resorts feature a conveyor carpet ride back to the top.
+Best of all, unlike traditional sledding, you can forgo the dreaded hike back up the hill as most resorts feature a conveyor carpet ride back to the top.
 Most tubes are designed for single riders, but some resorts offer tandem-style and even family-sized tubes, too.

-Before you head out, be sure to check out the specific age and height requirements as they vary by resort, and you are good to go.
+Be sure to check out the specific age and height requirements as they vary by resort, and you are good to go.
 Here’s just a few of our favorite spots, that cater to specific needs, for starters.

-For those seeking a family tubing getaway that can accommodate more than one person per tube, Blue Mountain is the place to go.
-The resort is the only tubing park in the Poconos to feature family-sized snow tubes, which can fit up to four adults or six children comfortably.
+For those seeking a family tubing getaway that can accommodate more than one person per tube, Blue Mountain Resort is the place to go.
+The resort is the only tubing park in the Pocono Mountains to feature family-sized snow tubes, which can fit up to four adults or six children comfortably.
 This is a perfect choice for small children who are not quite ready to tube on their own yet.
 Blue Mountain’s Snow Tubing Park features 39 lanes over 1,000-feet long with three lifts to take you back to the top, so the fun can keep rolling.

 Located in the snowbelt region of northwestern Pennsylvania in Erie County, Mount Pleasant is a favorite winter family destination.
 Tubers can get their thrills with eight snow tubing lanes that are 600 feet long and feature a 6-story drop.
-And, on Thursdays, you can go snow tubing for free with the purchase of any ski and snowboard lift ticket.

 These are just a small sampling of the snow tubing options in PA.
 Almost all the ski resorts in the state offer snow tubing in addition to skiing.
 To find the nearest location to you and for a complete list of snow tubing resorts, visit the SkiPA website.